How Retailers Can Strengthen Their Supply Chains and Communicate with Customers During Disruptions

 68% of respondents ordered inventory early for the upcoming holiday season, but July wasn’t early enough.
 Over 25% say they should have started ordering inventory for the 2021 holiday season between January and February of this year.

-Nearly a quarter of retailers (22%) say relying on a single supplier has been their biggest supply chain weakness ahead of the upcoming holiday season.
+A quarter of retailers (25%) say relying on a single supplier has been their biggest supply chain weakness ahead of the upcoming holiday season.

 54% of retailers say working with overburdened suppliers is a challenge in their buyer-supplier relationship, while a full 47% cite it as their biggest challenge.